wsxiaoys/lil/readme.txt

      return [value]
-       stops the execution of a function's code and uses <value> as the result of that function (note that normally the result of a function is the result of the last command of that function)
+       stops the execution of a function's code and uses <value> as the result of that function (note that normally the result of a function is the result of the last command of that function).
+The result of return is always the passed value

      expr [...]
        combines all arguments into a single string and evaluates the